What is B2B customer segmentation?

 Maturity signals: Tech stack complexity indicates operational sophistication and budget

 Intent data captures signals that indicate an account is actively researching solutions in your category: content consumption, search behavior, and third-party research activity.
 These signals help teams prioritize accounts showing buying signals over cold outreach.
-Prioritizing accounts spiking on "sales intelligence" or "B2B data provider" topics tells you who's in-market right now.
+Prioritizing accounts spiking on topics like "GTM platform" or "sales automation" tells you who's in-market right now.

 Track these intent signals to identify in-market accounts: